k3llymariee/the-gi-pi/README.md

 ## <a name="features"></a>Features

+### Loggin In
 Only logged in users have access to the feature in the site - attempting to go to the homepage will redirect to the register/log in page with a flash warning.

 Once a user is logged in, they will see a daily view of their food and symptom logs.
 This is done through a combination of Jinja and AJAX requests to my PostgreSQL database.

 The main actions a user can take are on this page - adding a food and adding a symptom.

-Clicking “Add Food!” takes the user to a separate page that allows users to add a food to their log in one of four ways (the fourth is hidden!).
+### Clicking “Add Food!”
+This takes the user to a separate page that allows users to add a food to their log in one of four ways (the fourth is hidden!).

 1. Search Our database is an AJAX get request to the database for all foods that have been added by all users of the application.